MagicaJaphet/Extended-Slugbase-Features/README.md

 `int`\
 Ex: `"craft_explosives_cost": 1`\
 Allows the Player to craft explosives from Spears and swallow objects to convert them like Artificer, with the equivalent food cost number.
->[!Warning]
->This feature is currently not fully implemented, this will be fixed soon but functionally works the same as the normal cost.

 ### `"get_karma_from_scavs"`
 `boolean`\